noahbliss/mortar/README.md

 Mortar aims to be distribution agnostic.
 Initial developments are on Arch Linux and Debian Linux.

 Security note with TPM2: Clevis allows anyone with root access to fetch sufficent private data to decrypt the drive.
 Protect the root account.
-With TPM1.2 Mortar does some hacks to make this more difficult (thanks morbitzer).
+With TPM1.2 Mortar leverages READ_STCLEAR to make this more difficult (thanks morbitzer).

 ## How it works.